 Frequently Asked Questions

-What is the ideal age to begin music lessons?
+What is the youngest age my child can start lessons?

 By age 4, a child is mentally and physically prepared to begin to play a musical instrument.
-Children can learn to replicate rhythms, learn the basics of proper technique, and before long, many can play simple tunes.
-Beginning at such a young age helps to foster discipline, focus, dexterity and a lifelong appreciation of music.
+Children can learn to replicate rhythms and learn the basics of proper technique.
+Before long, many can play simple turns.
+Beginning at such a young age helps to foster discipline, focus, dexterity, and a lifelong appreciation of music.

 My child hasn’t turned 4 yet.
 What types of music lessons can we do?

-For children ages 3-4, we have a wonderful pre-instrumental class that focuses on learning the foundational aspects of rhythm, pitch and a love of music.
-This class also periodically features our four core instruments in teacher demos or student performances, so that your child is better equipped to choose a musical instrument when they’re ready for formal private lessons.
-You can learn more about our Pre-Instrumental classes here.
+For children younger than 4, pre-instrumental classes focus on learning the foundational aspects of rhythm, pitch, and a love of music.
+Classes also periodically feature instrument demonstrations so your child is better equipped to choose a musical instrument when they’re ready for formal private lessons.

-What instruments do you teach at The Lane School of Music?
+What instruments do you teach at The Lane School Music?